cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes fixed him with a piercing gaze.
 "Let's start with Captain Blackwood's final days.
 What did you observe?"
 Cartwright's fingers drummed once on his desk before he caught himself.
 "The Captain maintained his usual exactitude in duties, sir, but in those final weeks, his demeanor altered.
 He appeared... preoccupied with certain matters.
 Protocol prevented me from inquiring further."

+As Cartwright spoke of Edward, I noticed his hands trembling slightly before he clasped them together.
+"The Captain was an honorable man," he declared, voice thick with what seemed more like guilt than grief.
+"Perhaps too honorable for what he discovered."

 "And on the night of his death?"
 Holmes challenged, his gaze sharp as a scalpel.